selenide/selenide/modules/appium/CONTRIBUTING.md

   - click "Fork" link in the right upper corner
 - Check out your `selenide-appium` copy:
   - `git clone https://github.com/username/selenide-appium`
-- Create a new branch from `master` branch
+- Create a new branch from `main` branch
   - `git checkout -b remove-duplicate-screenshots-in-allure`   (choose any reasonable branch name)
 - Make your changes
 - Run tests (see below)